 Using a food processor when you should be using a mixer

 A blender, mixer, and food processor all serve different purposes and are designed to do different things.
 A blender is used to mix and puree food, giving it a creamy or velvety texture, like a smoothie.
 A mixer, like the KitchenAid, stirs, whisks, or beats foods, like dough.
 A food processor or Cuisinart is kind of a hybrid of both a blender and a mixer.
 “While some tasks are interchangeable, the machine as a whole is not,” says Ramsey.
 For example, you will never be able to make a dough in your blender.
-Be sure to check out these kitchen organizing mistakes that make your kitchen look messy.
+Be sure to check out these kitchen organizing ideas.

 Putting hot liquids and foods in the blender